Dyula, 1905

 -- P. 126.

-These photos of 1910 show textiles' importance:
+Photos of 1910 show its importance:

 Zoom / first picture of series

-They introduce weaving from their village of Marabadiassa: "Maraba" means "people of the east, that is, Hausa.
+They introduce weaving from their village of Marabadiassa: "Maraba" means "people of the east," that is, Hausa.

 * * *